jeff-hylee/jeff-hylee.github.io/_posts/2021-05-20-cliff-walking-impl-sarsa-vs-qlearning.md

 Here, we only really need to know about 2 methods:
  - `reset()`: resets the environment (to its initial state)
  - `step(action)`: performs transition of `env` as if agent took action `action`.
-It returns a tuple with the 1. next state, 2. reward, 3. done (terminal state reached?), 4. info; we will only use the first 3, info is auxiliary diagnostic informatoin.
+It returns a tuple with the 1. next state, 2. reward, 3. done (terminal state reached?), 4. info; we will only use the first 3, info is auxiliary diagnostic information.

 ```python
 # Reset env back to state: 'S'